 Anti Bullying Policy

-Our schoo has undertaken a lot of work to design our anti-bullying policy and ethos.
-Below are examples of work undertaken.
-Our policies are attached.
+Our school has undertaken a lot of work to design our anti-bullying policy and ethos.
+Bullying concerns are extremely rare but it is important to everybody at St George's they are dealth with transparently.

-ALL SLT members are available to manage any bullying concerns.
+ALL SLT members are available to manage any bullying concerns raised by parents, carers, staff or children.

 Nominated governor is Mr Charles Lucking.